aaronkyle/concept/web-gis/README.md

 With regard to the creation and management of geospatial data in a [postgreSQL](http://www.postgresql.org/) database format, the current standing is is as follows:

-Kartoza Pty. created [scripts to load both CCCS' public geospatial data repository](https://github.com/cccs-web/soc-maps/blob/master/public_loader.sh) and [that of our clients](http://gitlab.crossculturalconsult.com/abadi/esms-maps/blob/master/loader.sh) into postgreSQL.
+Kartoza Pty. created [scripts to load both public geospatial data repository](https://github.com/cccs-web/soc-maps/blob/master/public_loader.sh) and that of clients.

 As introduced above, these script reference data that is currently stored in BTSync repositories.

 My 'public' data resides on our local machines and on the server at `/home/sync/maps/public/` [15.0 GB].

-Our client projects are organized by name within an umbrella directory `/home/sync/cccs-maps/private/`.
+Our client projects are organized by name within an umbrella directory `/home/sync/maps/private/`.

 In their current formulation, the data import scripts load shapefiles into a [postgreSQL](http://www.postgresql.org/) that is embedded within a [Docker container](https://www.docker.com/) [^1]